oneapi-src/oneAPI-samples/DirectProgramming/Fortran/CombinationalLogic/openmp-primes/README.md

 This option can also be omitted, in which case the generated executable will be a serial program.

 The option -fpp enables the Fortran preprocessor.
-Read the Intel&reg; Fortran Compiler Documentation for more information about these options.
+Read the Intel® Fortran Compiler Documentation for more information about these options.

 ## Key Implementation Details
 The Intel&reg; oneAPI Intel Fortran Compiler includes all libraries and headers necessary to compile and run OpenMP* enabled Fortran applications.
 Users simply use the -qopenmp compiler option to compile and link their OpenMP enabled applications.